The Journal

 An Editorial Note

 “We’re building Field Notes slowly.
-Each piece will be written from the ground — from the land, from the harvest, from the work itself.
-There is no rush.
-Subscribe below to receive the first dispatch.”
+Each piece is written from the ground — from the land, from the harvest, from the work itself.
+The first dispatch is above.
+Subscribe below to receive the next one.”